Andreas-Fagerberg/checking-in/README.md

 # Visitor Check In System

-A simple frontend made to handle the check in for a visitor system.
+A simple frontend made to handle the user input for a visitor check in system.

 ## Description